forwardemail/forwardemail.net/app/views/faq/index.md

 ## Is this well-tested

-Yes, it has tests written with ava and also has code coverage.
+Yes, it has tests written with Java and also has code coverage.

 ## Do you pass along SMTP response messages and codes